dash-agents/dash-agents.github.io/index.md

 <h2>The DARPA SocialSim Challenge: Massive Multi-Agent Simulations of the Github Ecosystem</h2>
 <p>
+<h3>Conference: Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems</h3>
 We model the evolution of GitHub, a large collaborative software-development ecosystem, using massive multi-agent simulations as a part of DARPA's SocialSim program.
 Our best performing models and our agent-based simulation framework are described here.
 Six different agent models were tested based on a variety of machine learning and